-The talk of the town, so to say, amongst international service providers has consistently revolved around the steady increase in content demands around the globe throughout the past several years.
-Not only are volumes rising at exponential rates, expectations amongst consumers and corporate clientele are becoming intense, with uptime, affordability and access acting as common pain points.
+The talk of the town, so to say, among international service providers has consistently revolved around the steady increase in content demands around the globe throughout the past several years.
+Not only are volumes rising at exponential rates, expectations among consumers and corporate clientele are becoming intense, with uptime, affordability and access acting as common pain points.

 One piece of evidence that demand is indeed being seen on an international level is the rising volume of subsea cable systems, of which there are currently 263 and 22 more are planned to be implemented.
 This is far from being the only way that Internet service providers are tackling the challenges, and more innovation is likely on the way to build infrastructure at a comfortable pace.